-The Applicant must implement the approved Rehabilitation Strategy as approved from time to time by the Secretary.
+The Applicant must implement the Rehabilitation Strategy as approved by the Secretary.

 Progressive Rehabilitation

 44. The Applicant must rehabilitate the site progressively as soon as reasonably practicable following disturbance.
 All reasonable and feasible measures must be taken to minimise the total area exposed for dust generation at any time.
 Interim stabilisation and temporary vegetation strategies must be employed when areas prone to dust generation cannot be permanently rehabilitated.